 Individuals who are interested in acne scar treatment should have a majority of their active acne under control.
 Before undergoing any acne scar treatments, it is important to speak with a medical professional about whether your skin is ready for scar treatments.

-During your initial consultation with Dr. Sabina, a patch test will be completed to determine your suitability for laser scar removal, and to design a bespoke laser treatment plan to match your equally unique needs.
+During your initial consultation, a patch test will be completed to determine your suitability for laser scar removal, and to design a bespoke laser treatment plan to match your equally unique needs.

 Why Choose CREO Clinic for Laser Scar Removal